Chainmail (game): Use with Dungeons & Dragons

 In the June 1978 issue of The Dragon, Gary Gygax wrote that for the first two years of Dungeons & Dragons, players played primarily without the use of any miniature figures.
 If visual aids were needed, then the players would draw pictures, or use dice or tokens as placeholders.
 By 1976, there was a movement among players to add the use of miniatures to represent individual player characters.

 In 1976, Swords & Spells was added as a rules supplement for Dungeons & Dragons, to provide fantasy mass combat rules for the game at 1:10 and 1:1 scale.
 In the foreword, Tim Kask describes Swords & Spells as the "grandson" of Chainmail.
 In the introduction to the game, Gary Gygax wrote that the Chainmail fantasy supplement assumed man-to-man combat, and rules for "large-scale" fantasy battles were missing, so Swords & Spells was developed to cover 1:10 and 1:1 ratio fantasy battles:

+In 2001, Wizards of the Coast reused the Chainmail name for the Chainmail Miniatures Game, a skirmish game specifically tied to D&D, set in a previously unexplored location in the World of Greyhawk called the Sundered Empire.